Reforms meet fairness concerns in school and college admissions: Comparison of Mechanisms

+\begin{proposition} There is $k>1$, $e'>e$, and a problem such that, (i) the constrained Gale Shapley mechanism $GS^k$ is not more fair by counting than the constrained Boston mechanism $\beta^k$ and (ii) the Chinese parallel mechanism $Ch^{(e')}$ is not more fair by counting than the Chinese parallel mechanism $Ch^{(e)}$. \end{proposition}

-\begin{remark*} \cite{dogan2020blocking} compare mechanisms by the inclusion of the blocking pairs and blocking students.
-However, these criteria are stronger than fairness by counting (if the set of blocking pairs or blocking students shrinks, so does the number of blocking students) and will lead to negative results for our comparisons.
+\begin{remark*} Two other notions, comparing mechanisms by the inclusion of blocking pairs and blocking students, have also been studied by \cite{dougan2021minimally}.
+However, these criteria are stronger than fairness by counting (if the set of blocking pairs or blocking students shrinks, then the number of blocking students does as well) and will lead to negative results for our comparisons.
 To see this, consider Example \ref{example3}.
-In this example, $ (i_{5},s_{5})$ is a blocking pair for $ SD^{4}(P,\succ,q)$ but not $ \beta^{4}(P,\succ,q)$.
-In addition, $ (i_{4},s_{4})$ is a blocking pair for $ \beta^{4}(P,\succ,q)$ but not $ SD^{4}(P,\succ,q)$.
+In this example, $ (i_{5},s_{5})$ is a blocking pair for $ SD^{4}(P,\succ,q)$ but not for $ \beta^{4}(P,\succ,q)$.
+In addition, $ (i_{4},s_{4})$ is a blocking pair for $ \beta^{4}(P,\succ,q)$ but not for $ SD^{4}(P,\succ,q)$.